opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 '''''''''''''''''''''''''''''''
 If the area outline is not perfectly defined, you will not be able to fill it.
 The gap can be closed by adding a line with the **Brush** (|brush|) or **Geometric** (|geometric|) tools (see :ref:`Drawing Tools <drawing_tools>`  ), or by using the **Tape** tool (|tape|).

-For Toonz Vector drawings the **Tape** tool (|tape|) allows you to join vectors manually or automatically, both considering their endpoints and any point along the vectors themselves, according to the tool settings.
+For Toonz Vector drawings the **Tape** tool (|tape|) allows you to join vector strokes manually or automatically, both considering their endpoints and any point along the strokes themselves, according to the tool settings.
 Options available are the following:

     - **Type:** has the options **Normal**, to manually define joining vectors, or **Rectangular**, to automatically close all the gaps detected in the box you define.

-     .. note:: When the type is set to Rectangular only gaps between endpoints, and between an endpoint and a line, are considered.
+     .. note:: When the type is set to **Rectangular** only gaps between endpoints, and between an endpoint and a line, are considered.

     - **Mode:** has the option **Endpoint to Endpoint**, to join two lines endpoints; **Endpoint to Line**, to join an endpoint to any point along a line; and **Line to Line**, to join any point along a line to any other point along another line.

     - **Distance** sets the maximum distance between endpoints, and between an endpoint and a line, that are automatically joined when using the Rectangular option.

-    - **Join Vectors**, when activated, connects the join line to the endpoint thus creating a single line; if deactivated the join line will be a new independent line (see  :ref:`Joining and Splitting <joining_and_splitting>`  ).
+    - **Join Vectors**, when activated, connects the join stroke to the endpoint thus creating a single stroke; if deactivated the join stroke will be a new independent stroke (see  :ref:`Joining and Splitting <joining_and_splitting>`  ).

-     .. note:: If the lines you are going to join have different styles, the style of the first line you click will be assigned to the second one, after the joining.
+     .. note:: If the strokes you are going to join have different styles, the style of the first stroke you click on will be assigned to the second one, after the joining.

-    - **Smooth**, when activated, creates a smooth joined line with no corners.
+    - **Smooth**, when activated, creates a smooth joined stroke with no corners.

 For Toonz Raster drawings the **Tape** tool (|tape|) automatically joins the open ends detected in the drawing according to the tool settings.
 Options available are the following:

-    - **Type:** has the options **Normal**, to close all the gaps detected in the drawing by clicking in it; **Rectangular**, to close all the gaps detected in the box you define; **Freehand**, to close on all the gaps detected in the area you outline by clicking and dragging; and **Polyline**, to close on all the gaps detected in the area you outline by defining a series of lines.
+    - **Type:** has the options **Normal**, to close all the gaps detected in the drawing by clicking in it; **Rectangular**, to close all the gaps detected in the box you define; **Freehand**, to close on all the gaps detected in the area you define by clicking and dragging; and **Polyline**, to close on all the gaps detected in the area you define by drawing a series of straight lines.

-    - **Frame Range** allows you to perform the joining on a range of frames by clicking in the first and then in the last frame of the range.
+    - **Frame Range** allows you to perform the joining on a range of frames, by clicking in the first and then in the last frame of the range.

-    - **Distance** sets the maximum distance between two open ends to be detected in order to join them.
+    - **Distance** sets the maximum distance between two open ends to be detected, in order to join them.

-    - **Angle** sets the maximum angle between two open ends to be detected in order to join them.
+    - **Angle** sets the maximum angle between two open ends to be detected, in order to join them.

     - **Style Index** sets the style to be used for the line joining the open ends.
-If instead of a style index you type ``current`` , the current style will be used.
+If instead of a style index you type ``current`` , the currentntly selected style will be used.

     - **Opacity** sets the opacity of the style used for the line joining the open ends.